MoazAshraf/Deep-Learning-From-Scratch/README.md

 personally, it's very rewarding to build things from the ground up.

 The structure of the library is inspired by PyTorch and Keras.
-Although I tried to use vectorization wherever possible, my code is not as efficient as that of these popular libraries but it still gets the job done (at least if you're training on MNIST).
+Although I tried to use vectorization wherever possible, my code is not the most efficient in the world (surprise!) but it still gets the job done (at least if you're training on MNIST).
 Also, there's no GPU support or use of threading, at least for the moment.

-Here's an example of how to use the library:
+Here's an example of how to create and train a model:

 ```python
 from models import Sequential